Tiroler MuseumsBahnen: The Localbahn Museum

 A Localbahn is an Austrian term for a branch line of local importances.
 The Localbahn Museum is located in the old Stubaital station at the foot of the Bergisel hill, next to the present-day depot of the Innsbruck Transport Company (Innsbrucker Verkehrsbetriebe).
-It was opened in 1984, after the Stubai Valley Railway was converted to direct current working and the rooms for the train director and the waiting room were no longer used.
+It was opened in 1984, after the Stubai Valley Railway was converted to direct current operation and the rooms for the train director and the waiting room were no longer used.
 Since then the Localbahn Museum has developed into an attraction for railway fans from around the world and has a large number of visitors.
 In summer, a historic train regularly runs into the city in order to take tourists to the museum.

 The exhibition covers the following branch lines: